 Outside Activities Reporting Guidelines for Faculty, Academic Staff, and Limited Appointees

-Who must report and what must be reported?
+Who must report and when?

-A remunerative relationship is any relationship that results in payments, transfer of goods or provision of services to the reporting staff member.
+A Remunerative Relationship is any relationship that results in payments, transfer of goods or provision of services to the reporting staff member.

-An organization is any corporation, partnership, proprietorship, firm, enterprise, franchise, association, trust or the legal entity other than an individual or body politic (see Wis.
+An Organization is any corporation, partnership, proprietorship, firm, enterprise, franchise, association, trust or the legal entity other than an individual or body politic (see Wis.
 Admin.
 Code § UWS 8.02(12).

-Professionally related activities are activities related to the staff members’ field of academic interest or specialization.
+Professionally Related Activities are activities related to the staff members’ field of academic interest or specialization.

-Ordinary professional activities are those activities which extend an unclassified staff member’s normal institutional responsibilities of teaching, research and service to serving other public institutions, organizations, and professional societies.
+Ordinary Professional Activities are those activities which extend an unclassified staff member’s normal institutional responsibilities of teaching, research and service to serving other public institutions, organizations, and professional societies.
 Examples of such ordinary professional activities would be: